Who is Alice Marie Johnson, the great-grandmother Trump is granting clemency to?

 “I believe that history will record that Kim Kardashian had the courage to take a stand against human warehousing and was a key figure in meaningful criminal justice reform becoming a reality," she added.

-A Change.org petition in support of clemency for Johnson has more than 271,000 signatures.
-Johnson had sought a pardon from former President Barack Obama but did not receive one, according to HuffPost.
+A Change.org petition in support of clemency for Johnson had received more than 271,000 signatures before her release.
+Johnson had sought a pardon from former President Barack Obama but did not receive one.

-Kardashian West advocated for Johnson and prison reform during a meeting at the White House in May with Trump and Jared Kushner, the president’s adviser and son-in-law.
+Kardashian West was the one who got to break the news to Johnson of her release, Holley told The Associated Press.

+"Telling her for the first time and hearing her screams while crying together is a moment I will never forget," Kardashian West said in a tweet.